AuSjukwa/ab-hoc/CONTRIBUTING.md

 ### Running examples

 - Make sure you've installed the dependencies by running `$ pnpm install` in the repo's root directory.
-- If you want to run the example against your local changes, run `pnpm run watch` in the repo's root directory.
+- If you want to run the example against your local changes, run `pnpm dev` in the repo's root directory.
 Otherwise, it will be run against the latest ab-hoc release.
-- Run `pnpm run dev` in the selected examples' directory.
+- Run `pnpm run dev` in the selected examples' directory or Run `pnpm --filter {example package name} dev`.

-#### Note on `examples/react-native`

-React Native example requires Expo to work.
-Please follow the instructions from example's README.md file to learn more.

 #### Note on standalone execution